Good Omens - The Occult Edition Review

 Other Good Omens Editions

 The Celestial Edition – A work of art.
-The leather-bound hardback book features metal corner pieces and gold foil page edges, contained in a burr oak presentation box with brass inlays.
+The leather-bound hardback book features metal corner pieces and gold foil page edges, contained in a burr oak presentation box with winged brass hourglass inlays.
 17 colour illustrations with additional pencil images.
 Each copy individually hand-printed and bound by specialists in the UK.
-Named tipped-in sheets, each book and its unique box corresponding to a letter of the Greek alphabet, signed by Neil Gaiman & Paul Kidby.
-Separate folio of Good Omens ephemera.
+The tipped-in sheets, with each book and its unique box corresponding to a letter of the Greek alphabet, are signed by Neil Gaiman & Paul Kidby.
+A separate folio of Good Omens ephemera is included in a secret compartment inside the box.
+Further bounty includes a hardbound copy of William the Antichrist, the first inception of the Good Omens story written by Neil Gaiman over 30 years ago.

 Other Fun & Fancy Editions